anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 The architecture must support a way to isolate the compute resources of the infrastructure itself from the workloads compute resources.

+<a name="3.2.1.7"></a>
+#### 3.2.1.7 Hardware Acceleration

+Hardware Acceleration Abstraction in RM [3.8 Hardware Acceleration Abstraction](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter03.md#3.8) describes types of hardware acceleration (CPU instructions, Fixed function accelerators, Firmware-programmable adapters, SmartNICs and SmartSwitches), and usage for Infrastructure Level Acceleration and Application Level Acceleration.

+Scheduling pods that require or prefer to run on nodes with hardware accelerators will depend on type of accelerator used:

+•	CPU instructions can be found with Node Feature Discovery

+•	Fixed function accelerators, Firmware-programmable network adapters and SmartNICs can be found and mapped to pods by using Device Plugin.

 <a name="3.2.2"></a>
 ### 3.2.2 Container Networking Services